Board of Directors

 Soros Justice Fellow, where she coordinated the radical grassroots movement building collective the Southeast Asian Freedom Network (SEAFN), and worked in partnership with 1Love Movement (Philadelphia, PA).
 She spends most her time being a mother, eldest sister, daydreaming and reading about social movements.
 Chanravy is dedicated to serving the community, uplifting stories of those whom are most impacted by oppressive systems, and healing as a pathway to movement building.

-Brenda Lett, Board Member
+Claire Wheeler, Board Member